IliaFeldgun/Club/README.md

 ### Requirements
 Redis server required to save game state.
+MongoDB for saving players and rooms
-.env.example gives info how to connect to Redis.
+.env.example gives info how to connect.